martingegenleitner/cte-csi-demo/README.md

 # When you are finished using the GKE, destroy it to reduce costs
 terraform destroy
 ```

+## Setup NFS Servers in AWS and GCP

+Both NFS servers must be configured to accept incoming NFS traffic and store files at `/data`.
+Connect to both servers via SSH and copy+execute the script `${repository_root}/terraform/install_nfs-server.sh` as root (via sudo).

 ## Create KMS in Azure